AdobeDocs/commerce-operations.en/help/tools/site-wide-analysis-tool/alerts.md

 ## Benefits

-Improve your site performance by staying updated on [!DNL Alerts] and timely updating the site as needed.
+Improve your site performance by staying updated on [!DNL Alerts] and updating the site as needed.